miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 research.
 Their research finished exceptionally fast, but was correspondingly shallow compared to the others.
 They're clearly being forced to give away the first dose free.
 Or more accurately, 3 dosses per day free.
-Or as I like to think of it as the 3 genie wishes per-day free, because it's always using one having me screaming: No, that wasn't a wish!
+Or as I like to think of it as the *3 genie wishes per-day free*, because it's always using one having me screaming: No, that wasn't a wish!

 ### Grok: The Balanced Disruptor